shlinkio/shlink-php-sdk/docs/contexts/short-urls.md

 }
 ```

-You can also provide some filters to the list:
+You can also specify some filters for the list:

 ```php
 use Shlinkio\Shlink\SDK\ShortUrls\Model\ShortUrlListOrderField;